GeekyAnts/native-base-docs/docs/Contribute.md

 -	If you have perfectly accompanied our contribution guide and that if your new feature / bug fixes sounds good to us, then we will merge the changes and you are free to delete your branch.
 -	After your contribution is merged, it’s not immediately available to all users.
 Your change will be shipped as part of the next release.

+Check the procedure to setup the Development Environment for NativeBase.

 **Note:** NativeBase changes a lot and is in constant mutation.
 We usually merge multiple PRs per day, so sometimes when we are done reviewing, your code might not work with the latest `master` branch anymore.
 To prevent this, before you make any changes after your code has been reviewed, you should always rebase the latest changes from the `master` branch.

+#### 3. Development Environment

+1. Clone NativeBase

+  `git clone git@github.com:GeekyAnts/NativeBase.git`
+2. Init new app to test NativeBase

+  `react-native init NativeBaseTestApp`
+3. Navigate to your app

+   `cd NativeBaseTestApp`
+4. Add `native-base` to the project

+  `npm i --save native-base`

+  The reason we are installing `native-base` is to install its dependencies into NativeBaseTestApp.
+5. Delete `/node_modules/native-base` from NativeBaseTestApp

+  `rm -rf /node_modules/native-base`
+6. Install `wml` globally

+  	`npm install -g wml`

+	A lot of people get messed up while working directly from the node_modules folder.

+	Wml makes use of Facebook's ultra-fast Watchman to watch for changes in your source folder and copy them (and only them) into your destination folder.

+	Wml is a CLI tool that works pretty much like `ln -s`.
+You first set up your links (wml add) and then run the wml service (wml start) to start listening.

+7. Add link of `NativeBase` repo cloned earlier to your app i.e., NativeBaseTestApp

+   `wml add ../NativeBase node_modules/native-base`
+8. Run wml in NativeBase folder

+  `wml start`
+9. Run your NativeBaseTestApp

+  `react-native link`

+  `react-native run-ios`

+  `react-native run-android`
+10. In NativeBase's `package.json`, modify `main` from `dist/src/index.js` to `src/index.js` before you start with the development.
+11. Add new components / do changes in NativeBase repo which will be reflected in the native-base created in `node_modules` through the wml link.
+12. Once done with the development / changes, from NativeBase repo run the following before you push or send a PR.

+  `npm install`

+  `npm run transpile`
+13. Revert back the changes done to `package.json` in step 10.

+You are now ready to send PR to NativeBase!